CloudGlance - Document Intelligence Platform

 • a scalable workspace model for tenders

-• and an overall experience that felt clear, calm and dependable
+• and an overall experience that felt clear, calm and dependable, even when the AI underneath was extremely powerful

 But it couldn't look like a supercar, it needed to feel like a familiar daily drive with enormous capability under the hood.